Crew Resources

 • Sailing gloves (if you are planning to help with sailing.
 Weight-lifting gloves are perfect for this purpose.)

 • Suction cup hooks and line.
 (There are no hooks in the heads for drying wet things and the towel racks are very small.
-We find that a cheap pack of suction hooks and a little line are great for impromtu clothes drying.)
+We find that a cheap pack of suction hooks and a little line are great for impromtu interior clothes drying, if it is rainy.)

 • A drone.
 (It would be super cool if you have one and you’re confident in your flying skills over water and around the standing rigging of a sailboat!)